 The then some part: Santa Monica is all that, and is also a great place to vacation on a real-life budget, too.

 You can spend a week or two here as inexpensively as you can in any other California beach city.
 Or, you can max out your AMEX Black card and live the California dream.

 This 5-step guide to planning Santa Monica vacations can help you plan a seamless trip while staying within your budget (or lack thereof).

 If your travel to Santa Monica is by air, the most accessible place to arrive is at Los Angeles International Airport (LAX).

 While Santa Monica does have a small airport, it is for the exclusive use of small private planes only.

 There are at least 36 nonstop flights to LAX from Europe and U.S. cities daily.
 The following airlines fly non-stop to LAX:

-From LAX, you can take an airport hotel shuttle, a taxi, or the Big Blue Bus the 8 miles north to Santa Monica.
+From LAX, you can take an airport hotel shuttle, a taxi, or the Big Blue Bus the 8 miles north to arrive in Santa Monica.